Steps to obtaining a trial date

 To obtain a trial date in the Supreme Court:

-2. File a Form 48 - Request for trial date (DOC, 89.5 KB) in the registry and nominate 3 dates on the form.
+- File a Form 48 - Request for trial date in the registry and nominate 3 dates on the form.
 You should also state any periods of time that are not suitable.

-1. pay the setting down and hearing fee when filing the request.
+- pay the setting down and hearing fee when filing the request (if the proceeding was commenced by claim) or the earlier of ten business days after trial dates are allocated or the first day of the hearing (if the proceeding was commenced by originating application).
 If paying the fee is likely to cause hardship, you may apply to the registrar to have the fee reduced.

 If you don’t have a computer or internet access:

-4. The civil list manager will list the matter for trial.
+- The civil list manager may list the matter for trial.

 Contacts